 Locations ‘in the game’ are what can increase a business’s customer activity

 A worldwide phenomenon has the potential to boost your revenue of clients with virtual creatures.
+This game could be a great addition to your digital marketing efforts.
 Since the inception of Pokemon in 1998, it has been a childhood staple for millennials alike.
 It’s a media franchise that has grown so popular that it’s shared by Nintendo, Creatures, and Game Freak.

 Pokemon Go is a free location-based augmented reality game app that has become a sensation amongst iPhone and Android users since it’s release in July of 2016.
 This game uses geo-based places that have creatures who virtually roam around real locations, and the player’s objective is to walk around, find and capture the Pokemon using the camera on their phone.

 The anime follows the main character named Ash Ketchum who began his training at a young age.
 His goal is to ultimately ‘catch em all’ as he traveled the world in the hopes of becoming a Pokemon Master.
 Along with his journey, Ash is accompanied by his starter, Pikachu.
 At first, their relationship was rough as Pikachu was seen to be an independent, rebellious Pokemon.
 As time progress, the bond between the two characters was so inseparable; one might even say that they would lose each other’s lives to save the other.
 The two are met with adventure as they discover new Pokemon, battle other trainers, and establish new friendships.